alexljn5/emerald-utilities/README.md

   on `package-lock.json`.
 - **Idempotency / safety:** DB scripts and schema are designed to be re-run safely and will never destroy populated embeddings.
 Any dimension change is only auto-applied to an **empty** column.
+- **Dev server:** Vite dev server binds to `127.0.0.1:5173` with strict port enforcement and WebSocket HMR on the same host/port.

 ## Documentation

-See [DOCUMENTATION.md](DOCUMENTATION.md) for extended architecture and usage information (if present).
+See [DOCUMENTATION.md](DOCUMENTATION.md) for extended architecture and usage information.